HENILCHOPRA/fake_news_detection/README.md

 <h4> Material and Tools Required  </h4>
-•	Jupyter Notebook / Google Colab: It will be the IDE required to build the system and run python script.
+•	Jupyter Notebook / Google Colab: It will be the IDE required to build the system and run python script.<br>
 •	Machine Learning algorithms (SVM, KNN, Logistic Regression) : This are the Machine learning algorithm that will be consumed in our model.
-We will be using this algorithm via sklearn python package.
+We will be using this algorithm via sklearn python package.<br>
-•	Python Natural Language Toolkit (NLTK) : This is the python package used to perform the pre-processing and feature extraction on the dataset.
+•	Python Natural Language Toolkit (NLTK) : This is the python package used to perform the pre-processing and feature extraction on the dataset. <br>
-•	Selenium / Newspaper: This is the python package that we used for extracting news article from the internet.
+•	Selenium / Newspaper: This is the python package that we used for extracting news article from the internet.<br>
-•	Dataset: This is our proprietary dataset that we have built for this project.
+•	Dataset: This is our proprietary dataset that we have built for this project.<br>

 <h4> Modules in the System  </h4>